 The current Pixel and Pixel XL are IP58 rated, which means they are dustproof and protected against spraying water, but not submersible or water-resistant.

-According to 9to5Google, an internal document shown to the site confirm that Google will follow Apple in removing the 3.5mm headphone jack in the Pixel 2.
+According to 9to5Google, an internal document shown to the site confirms that Google will follow Apple in removing the 3.5mm headphone jack in the Pixel 2.
 We presume this means it will instead get USB-C audio.

 There's also talk of a Samsung Galaxy S8-esque curved screen coming to the Pixel 2.
 According to a report from South Korea's Electronic Times, Google is investing $880m in LG Display Company so it can get hold of flexible OLED screens.